Planck 2013 results. I. Overview of products and scientific results: The mission

 As the Earth and \Planck\ orbit the Sun, the nearly-great circles that are observed rotate about the ecliptic poles.
 The amplitude of the spin-axis cycloid is chosen so that all beams of both instruments cover the entire sky in one year.
-In effect, \Planck\ ``tilts'' to cover first one Ecliptic pole, then tilts the other way to cover the other pole six months later.
-If the spin axis stayed exactly on the ecliptic plane, the telescope boresight was perpendicular to the spin axis, the Earth was in a precisely circular orbit, and \Planck\ had only one detector with a beam aligned precisely with the telescope boresight, that beam would cover the full sky in six months.
+In effect, \Planck\ tilts to cover first one Ecliptic pole, then tilts the other way to cover the other pole six months later.
+If the spin axis stayed exactly on the ecliptic plane, the telescope boresight were perpendicular to the spin axis, the Earth were in a precisely circular orbit, and \Planck\ had only one detector with a beam aligned precisely with the telescope boresight, that beam would cover the full sky in six months.
 In the next six months, it would cover the same sky, but with the opposite sense of rotation on a given great circle.
-However, since the spin axis is steered in a cycloid, the telescope is 85\deg\ to the spin axis, the focal plane is degrees wide, and the Earth's orbit is slightly elliptical, the symmetry of the scanning is (slightly) broken.

-Thus the \Planck\ beams scan the entire sky exactly twice in one year, but scan only about 95\,\% of the sky in six months.
-For convenience, we call an approximately six month period a ``survey'' (see Table~\ref{TabSurveys}), and use it as a shorthand for one coverage of the sky.
-It is important to remember, however, that as long as the phase of the cycloid remains constant, one year corresponds to exactly two coverages of the sky, while one survey has a less exact meaning.
+However, since the spin axis is steered in a cycloid, the telescope is 85\deg\ to the spin axis, the focal plane is several degrees wide, and the Earth's orbit is slightly elliptical, the symmetry of the scanning is (slightly) broken.
+Thus the \Planck\ beams scan the entire sky exactly twice in one year, but scan only 93\,\% of the sky in six months.
+For convenience, we call an approximately six month period one ``survey'', and use that term as an inexact shorthand for one coverage of the sky.
+Nine numbered ``Surveys'' are defined precisely in Table~\ref{TabSurveys}.
+It is important to remember that as long as the phase of the cycloid remains constant, one year corresponds to exactly two coverages of the sky, while one Survey has an exact meaning only as defined in Table~\ref{TabSurveys}.
 Null tests between 1-year periods with the same cycloid phase are extremely powerful.
-Null tests between surveys are useful for many types of tests, but they have some limitations.
+Null tests between Surveys are also useful for many types of tests, particularly in revealing differences due to beam orientation.